v4lheru/Prompt-Engineering/README.md

 # Prompt Engineering Portfolio

 This repository is a collection of prompts developed by V4lheru as part of their journey in becoming a skilled prompt engineer.
 It showcases a variety of prompts created for different purposes, including natural language processing, data analysis, and more.
 The goal of this portfolio is to demonstrate the ability to craft high-quality prompts that effectively utilize AI models such as OpenAI's GPT series.
-Grow with me as I learn to prompt.

 ## Table of Contents
 - [Getting Started](#getting-started)